Hwerow/Parti-Gyle_Analyser/README.md

 - **Single Gyle Conversion:** Intelligently apportions ingredients from a complex multi-gyle blend into a single scaled recipe.
 - **Smart Scaling:** - Adjusts for system efficiency (e.g., scaling Industrial ~90% -> Homebrew 75%).
   - Adjusts hop weights based on form (Whole vs. Pellet) and boil time changes.
-- **Detailed Reporting:** Outputs a comprehensive text report, a JSON file, and a BeerXML recipe file.
+- **Detailed Reporting:** Outputs a comprehensive text report, a JSON file, and a BeerXML recipe file suitable for import.

 ## Prerequisites
 - **Windows 10/11**